neuralint/neuralint/README.md

     main()
 ```

-User can use following command to pars mentioned code using `NeuraLint`.
+User can use the following command to parse above-mentioned code using `NeuraLint`:

 ```
 $ python endToEnd.py tf_script.py [32,28,28,1] [32,10] tf result